open-quantum-safe/tsc/security/response-process.md

 This document was initially accepted on *TODO: add date before merge*.
 It does not apply to versions of OQS projects released before this date.

+In the future, the scope of this document may be expanded to include other OQS subprojects.
+All subprojects included in its scope should reference this document in a SECURITY.md file, which in turn should file should be referenced in the subproject README.

 ## Vulnerability Management Team

 The Vulnerability Management Team (VMT) is responsible for responding to reports of security vulnerabilities in OQS software.